msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 	* Destroy factions
 	    * Broken Axe, Naggarond, Greenskins,The Bloody Handz
 	* Have at least 100 Yvresse's defence level
-	* Construct the Warden's Tower
+	* Build the Warden's Tower
 	* Own 5 of the following units
 	    * Faithbearers, Griffon Knights, Sentinels, Skyhawks, Spireguard